How to Choose the Best Garden Seeds

 Pick seed varieties that you know already do well.

-This is the sole reason that I ordered anything from Baker Creek Seeds this year.
-I’ve had very poor luck with them over the past couple of years, however, last year I discovered that we loved the red beans and the purple peas that we tried from them.
+This is why I ordered anything from Baker Creek Seeds this year.
+I’ve had very poor luck with them over the past couple of years.
+However, last year, I discovered that we loved the red beans and purple peas that we tried from them.
 They grew very well for us and were so easy to pick.

-You may want to select a couple “new” things to try to just test them and see if they will do well in your climate.
-I know that I can grow excellent green beans so changing to a red bean wasn’t much of a stretch.
-It’s always good to order those tried and true varieties that you know you can grow.
+You may want to select a couple of “new” things to try to just test them and see if they will do well in your climate.
+I know I can grow excellent green beans, so changing to a red bean wasn’t much of a stretch.
+It’s always good to order those tried and true varieties you can grow.

 Beets